Bottom tab navigation in React native

 import { BottomTabBar } from 'react-navigation-tabs';

-import Icon from 'react-native-vector-icons/dist/Ionicons';
+import Icon from 'react-native-vector-icons/dist/Ionicons';const bottomTabNav = createBottomTabNavigator(

 {